mgunn001/WebArchiving-SeminarCourse/README.md

 * If there are multiple inner links to be archived, WebRecorderIO  needs us to navigate to each of those links.

-* Best thing is the one can capture the sublinks only when needed with in a document.
+* Best thing is the one can capture the sublinks which are needed out of all the links with in a document.

 ## Archive-IT